AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    DS --- SV
 ```

-`AccelByte Cloud` capabilities can be extended using custom functions implemented in a `gRPC server`.
+`AccelByte Gaming Services` capabilities can be extended using custom functions implemented in a `gRPC server`.
-If configured, custom functions in the `gRPC server` will be called by `AccelByte Cloud` instead of the default function.
+If configured, custom functions in the `gRPC server` will be called by `AccelByte Gaming Services` instead of the default function.

 The `gRPC server` and the `gRPC client` can actually communicate directly.
 However, additional services are necessary to provide **security**, **reliability**, **scalability**, and **observability**.